Can Popcorn Cause Stomach Problems? (And Other Popcorn Health Facts)

 Does Popcorn Cause Inflammation in the Body?

-Popcorn can cause inflammation in the body if it is heavily salted.
 While popcorn is a whole grain and is a healthy snack when served plain, it is often manufactured with lots of salt and additives.
 Furthermore, if you have a pre-existing health condition, the insoluble fiber in popcorn can aggravate and inflame your bowl.

 However, if eaten in moderation, popcorn should not cause inflammation in the body.